adamalmighty/volcano/README.md

-[Volcano]
+# Volcano

-Volcano is a Python-based penetration testing tool designed to help security professionals assess and test system vulnerabilities.
-Built with a focus on speed and modularity, Volcano is tailored for Arch Linux.
-Some features may not work correctly on other Linux distributions, Windows, or macOS.
+Volcano is a Python and C-based penetration testing tool designed to assist security professionals in evaluating and exploiting system vulnerabilities.
+Emphasizing speed, modularity, and extensibility, Volcano supports multiple operating systems for broad compatibility.
+While optimized for Arch Linux, it functions effectively across various Linux distributions and other platforms.

-Note: This project is currently under development.
+**Note:** This project is actively under development.

-[Features]
+## Features

-Modular penetration testing toolkit
+- Modular penetration testing toolkit

-Optimized for Arch Linux environments

-Command-line interface
+- Platform-independent design
+- Developed with Python and C for performance and flexibility
+- Includes trusted third-party modules to enhance capabilities

-Extensible framework for new testing modules
+- Command-line interface with extensible framework for adding new testing modules

-[Requirements]

-Arch Linux
+## Requirements

+- OS - Linux/Windows/MacOS
-Python 3.7 or higher
+- Python 3.7 or higher

-[Installation]
+- Required dependencies listed in `requirements.txt`

+## Installation

 Clone the repository:

-bash:-

 git clone https://github.com/adamalmighty/volcano.git
 cd volcano

 Install dependencies:

-bash:-

 pip install -r requirements.txt

-[Usage]
+## Usage

 Run the tool:

-bash:-

 ./app.py

 or

 python app.py

-Note: On most systems, you may need to make app.py executable first:
+*Note:* On some systems, you may need to make `app.py` executable first:

-bash:-

 chmod +x app.py

-[Compatibility]

-Fully supported: Arch Linux

-Partial support: Other Linux distributions (some features may not work)

-Not supported: Windows, macOS

-[License]
+## License

 This project is licensed under the MIT License.
-See LICENSE for details.
+See the LICENSE file for details.

-[Disclaimer]
+## Disclaimer

-This tool is intended for educational and authorized penetration testing purposes only.
-Unauthorized use on systems you do not own or have explicit permission to test is strictly prohibited.
+This tool is intended solely for educational and authorized penetration testing purposes.
+Unauthorized use on systems without explicit permission is strictly prohibited.

-**Note:** This project is currently *under development* and may not be fully functional.
+**Note:** This project is currently *under development* and may not be fully operational.
 ![Under Development](https://img.shields.io/badge/status-under%20development-red)